Coherent-state path integrals in quantum thermodynamics: Introduction

 \section{Introduction}

 The central problem of equilibrium (quantum) thermodynamics is the determination of the thermodynamic potential, namely, the Helmholtz free energy in the canonical ensemble or the grand potential in the grand canonical ensemble.
 In both cases, the thermodynamic potential is proportional to the logarithm of the partition function, which encodes the full equilibrium properties of the system.
 Hence, the accurate evaluation of the partition function lies at the heart of any theoretical description of quantum many-particle systems at finite temperature.
 The direct route to the partition function consists in evaluating the trace of the density operator, which involves the exponential of the Hamiltonian.
-Because the Hamiltonians of interacting many-particle systems contains non-commuting operators, this procedure is typically limited to perturbative treatments, giving rise to diagrammatic methods \cite{fetter}.
+Because the Hamiltonians of interacting many-particle systems contain non-commuting operators, this procedure is typically limited to perturbative treatments, giving rise to diagrammatic methods \cite{fetter}.
 An alternative route to evaluating the partition function, and to constructing the associated perturbative and diagrammatic expansions, is provided by the coherent-state path integral.
 By expressing the partition function as a functional integral over complex- or Grassmann-valued fields, this formalism forges a natural bridge between the canonical (Hamiltonian) description and the field-theoretic methods that are central to modern theoretical physics.

-While many standard textbooks are devoted to the path-integral formalism \cite{negele, nagaosa, altland, dupuis, stoof, schakel}, subtle technical points are often glossed over in favor of practical applications, understandably so, yet this can leave students (and not only them \cite{wilson, kordas, taniguchi, kochetov}) with lingering confusion.
+While many standard textbooks are devoted to the path-integral formalism \cite{negele, nagaosa, stoof, altland, dupuis, coleman, schakel}, subtle technical points are often treated only briefly in favor of practical applications, understandably so, yet this can leave students (and not only them \cite{wilson, kordas, taniguchi, kochetov}) with lingering confusion.
 These subtleties become evident when taking the continuum limit, whether in imaginary time or in the Matsubara-frequency representation, and concern, in particular, the correct treatment of variable transformations, functional determinants, and the regularization of Matsubara-frequency summations.
-Neglecting such details may lead to discrepancies between results obtained from the path-integral formalism and those derived from the canonical Hamiltonian approach, even for the simplest systems.
+Neglecting such details may lead to discrepancies between results obtained from the path-integral formalism and those derived from the canonical approach, even for the simplest systems.